peter-conalgo/django-inplaceedit/README.rst

  * classes: Classes of tag cover.
 By default "inplaceedit" and "myadaptorinplaceedit"
  * get_config: Preprocessed of the configuration.
 By default, it does nothing.
  * get_form_class: It returns the form class.
- * get_form: It returns a instace of form class.
+ * get_form: It returns a instance of form class.
  * get_field: It returns a field of instance of form class.
  * render_value: It returns the render of the value.
 If you write {% inplace_edit "obj.name|filter1" %} it returns something like this {{ obj.name|filter1 }}.
  * render_value_edit: It returns the render value if you can edit.
 It returns by default the same of "render_value", but if the value is None call to empty_value
  * empty_value: It returns an empty value for this adaptor.
-By default, 'Dobleclick to edit'.
+By default, 'Double click to edit'.
  * render_field: It returns the render of form, with a field.
  * render_media_field: It returns the media (scripts and css) of the field.
  * render_config: It returns the render of config.